restatedev/documentation/docs/overview.md

 What users gain through Restate:

-- Make it easy to handle that implicit state machine of orchestration logic, because it is just code (durably executed).
+- Durable execution of code.
+Making it easy to handle implicit state machines of orchestration logic, because it is expressed as just code and durably executed.
-- Reliable/durable RPC simplifies interaction with other services (less failure handling)
+- Reliable/durable RPC simplifies interaction with other services (no manual retry logic)
 - Storage of state in Restate is cheap and always consistent with sending RPC requests/events.
 This is especially useful for any coordination-related state.
 - If the services called by the orchestrating service are also on Restate, users get end-to-end exactly-once RPC and state update semantics.
 - Runs on serverless platforms (like Lambda) without paying for the wait: The orchestration functions scales to zero when waiting for replies from other services.